As far as Annuity Best Interest training... Let me boil it down for you:

 commencement of a new surrender period, lose existing benefits,

 or be subject to increased fees or charges.
+2. Whether

 the replacing product would substantially benefit the consumer